bittenApple/bittenApple.github.io/_posts/2016-12-21-how-to-construct-git-objects-manually.md

 * The tree commit
 * (There should be one or two parent commit sha1 if not first commit)
-* The author info (Including the name, email, timestamp, even the timezone info!)
+* The author info (Including the name, email, timestamp, even the timezone!)
 * The committer info
-* The commit message
+* The message of commit

-Git add the header for a commit object:
+Git adds the header for a commit object:

 ```
 commit [content size]\0[the aforementioned output]